pbulsink/HockeyModel/README.md

 <img src="https://github.com/pbulsink/HockeyModel/raw/master/prediction_results/graphics/president_odds.png" alt="President's Trophy Odds">

 # To Do

-- Twitter user [@MOCallanain](https://www.twitter.com/MOCallanain) highlighted that the predicted tie rate is ~<0.2, when in actuality it's higher.
+- Twitter user [@MOCallanain](https://www.twitter.com/MOCallanain) highlighted that the predicted tie rate is < ~0.2, when in actuality it's higher.
 Likely due to teams playing for loser point, can we parameterize the model to include a tie boost?
+Model currently rescales to increase odds to a reasonable amount.
-- Prep playoff chance impact plots for Feb-April usage.
+-